 The Company's board of directors adopted and its shareholders approved the 2019 Equity Incentive Plan (the "2019 Plan") in April 2019, which became effective on May 8, 2019 in connection with the IPO.
-Initially, the maximum number of the Company's common shares that may be issued under the 2019 Plan is 4,710,564 shares, which is the sum of (1) 1,923,501 new shares, plus (2) the number of shares (not to exceed 2,787,063 shares) (i) that remained available for the issuance of awards under the Company's Stock Option Plan (the "2011 Plan") at the time the 2019 Plan became effective, and (ii) any shares subject to outstanding options or other share awards that were granted under the 2011 Plan that terminate, expire or are otherwise forfeited, reacquired or withheld.
+Initially, the number of common shares issuable under the 2019 Plan was 2,316,933.
+Any shares subject to outstanding options or other share awards that were granted under the 2011 Plan that terminate, expire or are otherwise forfeited, reacquired or withheld will become available for issuance under the 2019 Plan.
 In addition, the number of the Company's common shares reserved for issuance under the 2019 Plan will automatically increase on January 1 of each calendar year, starting on January 1, 2020 through January 1, 2029, in an amount equal to 4% of the total number of the Company's capital shares outstanding on the last day of the calendar month before the date of each automatic increase, or a lesser number of shares determined by the Company's board of directors.

-As of May 8, 2019, the Company's 2011 Plan was terminated and no further option grants will be made under the 2011 Plan.
+As of May 8, 2019, the Company's 2011 Plan was terminated and no further option grants will be made.
+At March 31, 2020, a total of 2,305,826 options are still outstanding under the 2011 Plan.